EventLedger/.github/README.md

 - **AWS Eventbridge**: Relays events published by `accounts-service` to be listened by other services.
 In this case only `createTransaction` event is listened by `reporting-service`

-For more detailed documentation on each service, refer to the respective directories.

 # API Documentation